Slab Foundations Explained

 Advantages of Concrete Slab Foundations

 Concrete slab takes a short time to dry, and that means less downtime during construction.
-Your contractor won’t have to wait many days for the concrete to cure before they continue with the construction. - Cost Savings:
+Your contractor won’t have to wait many days for the concrete to cure before they continue with the construction. - Cost-effective

-Concrete slabs also help keep termites and other crawling insects out as there is no open space underneath your home that they can use as a staging area. - Less Prone To Floods & Leaky Gases:
+Concrete slabs also help keep termites and other crawling insects out as there is no open space underneath your home that they can use as a staging area. - Low maintenance

 When Should You Use a Concrete Slab Foundation?

-Your contractor may recommend that you use a slab foundation in any of these three situations.
+Your contractor may recommend that you use a slab foundation in any of these five situations:

 If the land on which your home is built is flat, it makes sense to construct a concrete slab foundation.
 You might need to re-grade the land a bit if one side slopes more than the other.